We are the data, and the data are diverse.

 0

-States require data disaggregation of race and ethnicity beyond federal standards in revised Directive 15
+States require data disaggregation of race and ethnicity beyond federal standards.

 0

-States require collection of disaggregated data for Asian and/or Pacific Island groups: CA, CT, MA, MN, NJ, NY, OR, RI, and WA
+States require collection of disaggregated data for Asian and/or Pacific Islander groups: CA, CT, MA, MN, NJ, NY, OR, RI, and WA

 0